The 5 Most important Camera Settings For Portrait Photography

 A general rule is to set your shutter speed two times the focal length of your lens.

-For example, if you were using a 100mm prime lens then you would set a minimum shutter speed of 1/200th to avoid camera shake and image blur.
+For example, if you were using a 100mm prime lens, you would set a minimum shutter speed of 1/200th to avoid camera shake and image blur.

 3. Shoot in RAW